The Final Doctoral Exam at UBC has two stages:

 Final Doctoral Oral Examinations make take place in person or virtually via Zoom.
-Examinations held in person are public events; Zoom defences may have an audience by invitation.
+Examinations held in person are public events; Zoom defences may have an audience.
 Attending the examination of a candidate in a field close to one's own is an excellent way to learn what to expect.
 See Upcoming Exams for a list of scheduled Doctoral Examinations.

 Next: Examination Timeline